20 BEST Things To Do In Kelowna (British Columbia)

 Picking fruit on a fall day in Kelowna

-Apple picking: I absolutely love walking through the orchards in Kelowna and picking some crisp and juicy apples.
-This makes for a great day outdoors as well as a fantastic photo opportunity.
+Apple Picking: I love walking through the orchards in Kelowna and picking some crisp and juicy apples.
+It’s a great day outdoors and a fantastic photo opportunity.

 Myra Canyon: Myra Canyon is a fantastic spot to head to for an easy/moderate hike with low efforts and high rewards.
 This is a great trail to spot the changing colours of the leaves and enjoy some crisp fall air.